linkpoolio/documentation/docs/general_chainlink_guide.md

 sidebar_label: Chainlink Guide
 ---

-Getting off-chain data from on-chain requires the orchestration of many Chainlink components.
-The following chart (and description to follow) enumerates how to use Chainlink to manage off-chain data from on-chain.
+Getting off-chain data from on-chain requires the orchestration of many Chainlink components, performing different tasks, depending on the product and solution.
+The following chart (and description to follow) enumerates Chainlink's 'direct request' model, which is great starting point for new developers working with Chainlink.

 ## Guide to interacting with off-chain data with Chainlink